"None of you is a believer until you love your neighbor what you love for yourself."

 Muslims believe that God is one and incomparable and that the purpose of existence is to worship God.

-Like most major religions of the world the words of the Profit in Islam reflects the true philosophy of the religion.
-Also, like most all other religions of the world, the words of the various Profits have been interpreted in different ways by many of the followers of those religions.
+Like most major religions of the world the words of the Prophet in Islam reflects the true philosophy of the religion.
+Also, like most all other religions of the world, the words of the various Prophets have been interpreted in different ways by many of the followers of those religions.
 Perhaps, Islam, more than any other religion, has fallen into that pattern.

 Originally, Islam was a religion of Peace and respect for all other people.
 It is obvious that today it has lost most of that perception in the eyes of others in the World.
 Today Islam is seem by most of the rest of the world as a religion of intolerance, hate, violence, torture, death and terrorism.
 It is indeed unfortunate that this has occurred.